How to develop human resources by continuing to create opportunities for growth while facing the dilemma that others cannot be changed

 A teacher who never stopped believing and teaching, no matter what

-I had a mentor when I was in high school.
+I have a mentor I met when I was in high school.

-he was the person who gave me the opportunity to decide on my career path.
+he was the one who gave me the impetus to decide on my life's career.

 At the time, I didn't have any idea what I wanted to do in the future, nor anything I particularly wanted to work hard at, but I just went to school because I had to.
 I wasn't in any clubs, and my test scores were terrible